This Girl Can

 The This Girl Can website is at www.thisgirlcan.co.uk.

-You can download Run England's Group Leader Toolkit: Effectively Engaging Women in Running.
+You can download a Group Leader Toolkit: Effectively Engaging Women in Running.
 This toolkit was written by Run Kent Activator Lucy Tomlinson, a marathon runner herself and someone who supports hundreds of Group Leaders who have helped encourage thousands of women to get running in Kent.

 The reasons for women not wanting to take part in sport include believing that they’re not fit or good enough, not having the right equipment and family pressures.
 England Athletics run a Leadership in Running Fitness course that leads to a UKA qualification that, as well as advising on the training that is suitable for newcomers to running, also considers how to overcome some of the barriers people may perceive to exist.
 See below for more information.